-When you first set up an AI workflow, you face a fundamental question: how much should you trust it?
+When you first set up an automated workflow using AI, you face a fundamental question: how much should you trust it?
+Our answer is a number called an AI confidence score, attached to every action the workflow proposes.

-Trust too little, and you are manually approving every action, which defeats the purpose of automation.
-Trust too much, and you are one edge case away from an embarrassing mistake.
-The answer is not a static setting you configure once.
-It is a dynamic system that adapts based on real performance data.
+Trust too little, and you’re manually approving every action, which is time consuming.
+Trust too much, and you’re risking an embarrassing mistake or worse.
+The best answer isn’t a static setting you configure once but a dynamic system that adapts based on real performance data.
+This is the principle behind why human review is the missing piece in AI automation: not permanent oversight, but calibrated oversight that earns its way out of the loop.

-That system is confidence scoring, and it is the mechanism that lets workflows move from fully supervised to increasingly autonomous without requiring blind faith.
+That confidence score is the mechanism that lets our workflows move from fully supervised to increasingly autonomous without requiring blind faith.

 Every time a workflow step runs, the AI produces two things: a decision and a confidence score.